sudeep611/sudeep611.github.io/_posts/2020-01-04-how-to-install-php-composer-in-your-mac.markdown

 $ mv composer.phar usr/local/bin
 ```

-Next, create alias and add it to your bashrc file to load it everytime you restart your terminal or mac book.
+Next, create alias and add it to your bashrc file to load it every time you restart your terminal or mac book.

 ```bash
 $ echo 'alias composer="php /usr/local/bin/composer.phar"' >> ~/.bash_profile